Timur-eit/forasoft_jsdev_chat/README.md

-# Testing task for a Fora Soft JS Developer
-## The chat which is implemented with socket.io
+# Chat which is implemented with socket.io
 ### To test please follow the below instructions.

 * `git clone <this repo>`